justinmajetich/AirBnB_clone/README.md

 This version (created by [Ryan](https://github.com/donaldrs01) and [Luke](https://github.com/lukeschula)) has expanded on this original project by implementing a more advanced console as well as creating a new database storage engine utilizing MYSQL and SQLAlchemy.

 The finalized product can toggle between a file storage engine and a database storage engine depending on the user's needs.
+This is done through the verification of **environmental variables**.

+When an instance of any class is created, the console will check to see if the variable HBNB_TYPE_STORAGE is set to *"db"* (database) or *"file"* (file storage).

+If the variable is set to 'db', all objects will be stored and retrieved from a connected database accessed through SQLAlchemy.
+If the variable is set to 'file', a file storage system will be used that serialzies an object as a JSON file when it is ready to be stored and deserializes it when it is ready to be retrieved.

 ## Usage
 To begin, the console can be called by running a basic Python command in the terminal: